How to Maintain Safe Lid Usage During Operation

 - Adding fuel and reaching the cooking temperature

-Continue burning with the lid off as you gradually add hardwood or charcoal, ensuring the fire stays below the neck.
+Continue burning with the lid off as you gradually add hardwood or charcoal.
+The approach will work the best in terms of ensuring the fire stays below the neck.

-Place the lid on only when you notice that the flames have completely subsided and there are red coals, as it helps retain heat for cooking.
+Place the lid on only when you notice that the flames have completely subsided and there are red coals.
+Why checking for such signs is a must is that it helps retain heat for cooking.

 - Cooking Phase